aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 Commands to invoke the OpenLANE flow and perform floorplan

 ```
-# Change directory to openlane flow directory
 cd Desktop/work/tools/openlane_working_dir/openlane

-# alias docker='docker run -it -v $(pwd):/openLANE_flow -v $PDK_ROOT:$PDK_ROOT -e PDK_ROOT=$PDK_ROOT -u $(id -u $USER):$(id -g $USER) efabless/openlane:v0.21'
-# Since we have aliased the long command to 'docker' we can invoke the OpenLANE flow docker sub-system by just running this command
 docker
-# Now that we have entered the OpenLANE flow contained docker sub-system we can invoke the OpenLANE flow in the Interactive mode using the following command
 ./flow.tcl -interactive

-# Now that OpenLANE flow is open we have to input the required packages for proper functionality of the OpenLANE flow
 package require openlane 0.9

-# Now the OpenLANE flow is ready to run any design and initially we have to prep the design creating some necessary files and directories for running a specific design which in our case is 'picorv32a'
 prep -design picorv32a

-# Now that the design is prepped and ready, we can run synthesis using following command
 run_synthesis

-# Now we can run floorplan
 run_floorplan
 ```